SBNSoftware/SBNSoftware.github.io/GPVM_migration.md

 SL7 nodes during the migration and possibly also shortly after the migration.
 For this purpose we are preparing SL7 containers that can be used on EL9 GPVMs and build nodes to run some SL7 task, as code development.
+The contanier has development packages that allow to build SBN/SBND/ICARUS code stack.

 To start the SL7 container users can run the following script:
 `sh /exp/$(id -ng)/data/users/vito/podman/start_Sl7dev.sh`
 this will give the prompt:
 `Apptainer>`

-The contanier has development packages that allow to build SBN/SBND/ICARUS code stack.
+It could be needed to source the bashrc script from withing the SL7 container to get it more similar to usual SL7 VMs.
+`source ~/.bashrc`

 Container features:
 - it mounts the user home directory,